marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 ## Upload images to the report folder

-I have the need to include images (of graphs) in the report.
-These images needs to be accessible over the internet, without credentials in order to be able to use them.
+I then need to include images (of graphs) in the report.
+These images need to be accessible over the internet, without credentials to be able to use them.
 That is a hustle and took me hours, if not days, to sort.
-But first - let's upload these images to the report-folder.
+But first - let's upload these images to the report folder.

 Here's another method to upload a file to a folder: